Xazax-hun/domains-oxide/transform-driver/README.md

 ```

 Running `./transform-driver example.tr --svg --executions 3` will output the SVG to the standard output
 that visualizes some execution traces of the program.
-Alternatively, once can do
+Alternatively, one can do
 `cargo run -- example.tr --svg --executions 3` instead.
 An execution is defined as a random walk of the control flow graph.